 The NASM stipulates that 25-35% of the undergraduate coursework in Music should be general studies.
 Eastman completed the self-study process for reaccreditation in fall of 2012, and anticipates full reaccreditation in summer of 2014.
 As a result, the programs are in line with the balance of coursework required by the school’s accreditor.

-Eastman’s Assistant Dean of Academic Affairs and Director of Assessment is responsible for ensuring that a process of continuous improvement takes place across the school, and that each program measures student learning goals.
+Eastman’s Associate Dean of Academic and International Affairs and Director of Institutional Research and Assessment is responsible for ensuring that a process of continuous improvement takes place across the school, and that each program measures student learning goals.
 Data collection occurs in the spring and is archived in the Office of Academic Affairs.
 In addition, data from Admissions and the Registrar’s Office are requested as needed.
 Faculty for the Music Academic Core (Music Theory and Music History) are in the process of developing systematic methodologies for ensuring data collection at the course level.
 Undergraduate jury results are reported to the Office of Academic Affairs by each department’s administrative assistants.

 All programs at Eastman have adopted the NASM Student Learner Competencies for program level student learning assessment.
 In addition, all data are collected in the Office of Academic Affairs, and faculty review the data for specific programs on a rotating basis.